DScheglov/di-tory/docs/concepts.md

 **Important**!!: if you have a circular dependency, maybe you do something wrong.

-In the example above, we can define the following initializers:
+In the following example we use initializer for `serviceB` to provide `serviceA` reference to it:

 ```ts
 interface IServiceA {}